Bhuvantenguria/shadow-jobs/README.md

-# Shaow Job Portal for Recruiter and Candidate
+# Shadow Job Portal for Recruiter and Candidate

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Tech Stack

--> NextJs for fast browsing interaction for users.
+- **Next.js** for fast browsing interaction for users.
--> Stripe for payment gateway
+- **Stripe** for payment gateway.
--> Supabase to store imgaes and candidate resume.
+- **Supabase** to store images and candidate resumes.

 ## Getting Started

 First, download all dependencies:

 ```bash
 npm i
 ```

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev